LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2npmo_b2sifr_

 ``b2npmo_b2sifr_``    type: ``integer``    default: ``1``
+    If b2sigp\_style is set to '2', this switch has no effect.
-    When set to '1', the new correct form of the friction force is used.
+    When set to '1', the new correct form of the friction force is used, applicable for non-hydrogenic plasmas or hydrogenic mixtures.
     The value '0' corresponds to the old SOLPS5.0 treatment.

 .. index:: b2sihs_istyle_Joule_heating

 ``b2sihs_istyle_Joule_heating``    type: ``integer``    default: ``1``
     When set to '1', there is no radial contribution in Joule heating because there are no physical reasons to take it into account.
     The value '0' corresponds to the old SOLPS5.0 treatment.

+.. index:: b2sian_phm0

+``b2sian_phm0``    type: ``real``    default: ``1.0``
+    Multiplier to the parallel momentum source term associated with the anomalous current.
+It is recommended '1.0'.
+    The value '0.0' corresponds to the old SOLPS5.0 treatment.

 .. index:: b2sicf_phm0

 ``b2sicf_phm0``    type: ``real``    default: ``1.0``
     Multiplier of the centrifugal force term.
 It is recommended '1.0'.
     The value '0.0' corresponds to the old SOLPS5.0 treatment.

 .. index:: b2sicf_phm1

 ``b2sicf_phm1``    type: ``real``    default: ``1.0``
     Multiplier of the centrifugal force correction term due to linearization.
     It is recommended '1.0'.
     The value '0.0' corresponds to the old SOLPS5.0 treatment.